 Uncollected property taxes are shown as assets in the governmental fund.
-Property taxes collected within approximately 60 days of fiscal year-end are recognized as revenue, while the remaining are recorded as unavailable revenue because they are not deemed available to finance operations of the current period.
+Property taxes collected within approximately 60 days of fiscal year end are recognized as revenue, while the remaining are recorded as unavailable revenue because they are not deemed available to finance operations of the current period.

-3. Right to Use Assets
+3. Right to Use Lease Assets

-The District has recorded right to use leased assets as a result of implementing GASB Statement No. 87, Leases.
-The right to use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
-The right to use assets are amortized on a straight-line basis over the terms of the related leases.
+The District has recorded right to use lease assets in accordance with GASB Statement No. 87, Leases.
+The right to use lease assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right to use lease assets are amortized on a straight-line basis over the terms of the related leases.